ajag408/ChainSage/README.md

 # ChainSage: AI-Powered DeFi Strategy Optimizer

-ChainSage is a decentralized application (dApp) that leverages artificial intelligence to optimize DeFi investment strategies across multiple chains.
+ChainSage is a decentralized application (dApp) that leverages AI to optimize DeFi investment strategies across multiple chains.
 It utilizes smart contracts on the Zircuit testnet and a React frontend to provide users with AI-driven insights for their DeFi investments.

 ## Problem Statement